AdaCore/ada-spark-rfcs/considered/rfc-simpler-accessibility.md

 provide a simpler basis on which to provide more complete ownership for Ada in the future.

-Any access discriminant will have the equivalent level of the discriminant's designated type - along with allocators of anonymous access types (the use of `new` within an expression of an anonymous access type), whose main use case is precisely to support access discriminants.
+Any access discriminant will have the equivalent level of the its corresponding discriminated typed - along with allocators of anonymous access types (the use of `new` within an expression of an anonymous access type), whose main use case is precisely to support access discriminants.

-This has the nice side-effect of eliminating the notion of coextensions (the use of an allocator of anonymous access type as the value of the discriminant in an object declaration), which was proposed in Ada 2005 and never implemented in any Ada compiler.
+This has the nice side-effect of eliminating the notion of coextensions (the use of an allocator of anonymous access type as the value of the discriminant in an object declaration), which was proposed in Ada 2005 and not implemented currently within GNAT.

 This is also compatible with the [use of anonymous access types in SPARK](http://docs.adacore.com/spark2014-docs/html/lrm/declarations-and-types.html#access-types),